Leadership Bios

 Core Faculty, Neurology Residency

-UConn School of Medicine Neurology Clerkship Director
+Clinical Principal, UConn School of Medicine

-I completed medical school at the New York College of Osteopathic Medicine followed by Neurology Residency at the University of Connecticut.
-After completing Epilepsy Fellowship at Yale, I returned to join the faculty at the University of Connecticut.
-I think back to Neurology residency at UConn fondly.
+I completed medical school at the New York College of Osteopathic Medicine, followed by Neurology Residency at the University of Connecticut.
+After completing an Epilepsy Fellowship at Yale, I returned to join the faculty at the University of Connecticut.
+I think back to my Neurology residency at UConn fondly.
 My chief resident took us under his wings and guided us through the first year.
 The faculty was also very engaged and eager to teach.
 When it came time for me to be a senior Neurology resident, I felt compelled to teach and provide guidance to the incoming junior Neurology residents given the positive influence that my senior resident had on me.
 This appreciation for teaching students and residents has persisted and has served as the underpinning for my decision to become a medical educator.
 Teaching and working with students and residents over the years has been one of the more rewarding aspects of my career.

 Outside of work, I enjoy spending time with my family, traveling, and swimming.

-Dr. Eugene’s Profile on UConn Health’s YouTube Channel
+Dr. Eugene’s profile on UConn Health’s YouTube channel

 Sandhya Mehla, M.D.